Saddff2/github-CI/README.md

 >This is just an option for images.
 If you don't need **ARM/64** architecture, feel free not to install **QEMU** and not building for **ARM/64**.
 >But it's nice thing to have multi-platform image.

-## Let's declare variables in Repository secrets.
+### Step 4.2: Declaring variables in Repository secrets.
 - Go to Repository **Settings**
 - On the left side click **Secrets and variables** -> **Actions**
 - Click **New repository secret**